oxidane/tmuxomatic/README.md

 # tmuxomatic [![](http://img.shields.io/pypi/v/tmuxomatic.svg?style=flat)](https://pypi.python.org/pypi/tmuxomatic) [![](http://img.shields.io/pypi/dm/tmuxomatic.svg?style=flat)](https://pypi.python.org/pypi/tmuxomatic)

-Other tmux session managers define windows as a complicated nesting of pane splits and require pages of documentation.
+The other tmux session managers define windows as a complicated nesting of pane splits and require pages of documentation.
 Instead, tmuxomatic is so easy that anyone could use it after just one example, yet it's more flexible and more powerful than other tmux session managers.

 At the heart of tmuxomatic is the **windowgram**, a better way of defining tmux windows.
 The windowgram is a rectangle comprised of alphanumeric characters (0-9, a-z, A-Z).
 Each character grouping identifies the name, position, size, and shape of a pane.
 It should take only one example to demonstrate the flexibility and power of the windowgram.